Consensys/quorum-dev-quickstart/files/gquorum/README.md

 ### ii.
 POA Network with Privacy <a name="poa-network-privacy"></a>

-This network is slightly more advanced than the former and you get everything from the POA network above and a few Ethereum clients each paired with a Private Transaction Mananger.
-The Go based Quorum variant uses [Tessera](https://github.com/jpmorganchase/tessera) for it's Private Transaction Mananger.
+This network is slightly more advanced than the former and you get everything from the POA network above and a few Ethereum clients each paired with [Tessera](https://github.com/jpmorganchase/tessera) for its Private Transaction Mananger.

 As before, to view the progress of the network, the Alethio block explorer can be used and is available on `http://localhost:25000`.
 Go based Quorum deploys the Cakeshop toolkit available on `http://localhost:8999`